qwertytech/l4-ldap-ntlm/README.md

-l4-ldap-ntlm
+l5-ldap
 ============

-An LDAP/Active Directory/NTLM authentication driver for Laravel 4.
+An LDAP/Active Directory authentication driver for Laravel 5.

 This package will enable you to have basic authentication with a config-based ACL for admin and viewers of any auth based portion of a Laravel 4 based site.
 In addition, the package is capable of tying into Apache based NTLM authentication.
 You will need to install and configure both `php5-ldap` and `libapache2-mod-auth-ntlm-winbind` for Apache2 (Visit http://goo.gl/SzkuVo for a tutorial).
 If it is not installed, the package should still operate.